philthompson/blog/gen/static/privacy/index.md

 Due to our errors or those of our hosting provider, we cannot guarantee that your Personal Information will never be disclosed.

-Third party sites may use and share your Personal Information according to and disclosed by their respective privacy policies.
+If the Site is ever, in the future, modified to incorporate third party services (such as a Content Delivery Network), those third party sites may use and share your Personal Information according to and disclosed by their respective privacy policies.

 ### Do Not Track

 We do not place first-party cookies in your browser nor perform any other web tracking behavior.
-Since we do not track users in the first place, we do not alter our Site’s data collection and use practices when we see a Do Not Track signal from your browser.
+Since we do not track users in the first place, we do not alter our Site's data collection and use practices when we see a Do Not Track signal from your browser.

-Third party sites may implement their own Do Not Track signal policy, independent of this Site's policy, according to and disclosed by their respective privacy policies.
+If the Site is ever, in the future, modified to incorporate third party services (such as a Content Delivery Network), those third party sites may implement their own Do Not Track signal policy, independent of this Site's policy, according to and disclosed by their respective privacy policies.

 ### Your Rights